apptools-lab/AppWorks/extensions/iceworks-app/README.en.md

 1. Click the `+` button on the NODE DEPENDENCIES header.
 2. Select Install product Dependency or Debug Devdependency on the command panel that appears.
-3. Type the NPM package name and version information to be installed, such as' `typescript@latest`.
+3. Type the npm package name and version information to be installed, such as' `typescript@latest`.
-4. The NPM package will be installed automatically.
+4. The npm package will be installed automatically.
    NOTE: If the package was installed, it will be reinstalled.

 ## Iceworks command palette